-|Ecommerce Integration and Point of Sale Tools|
+|eCommerce Integration and Point of Sale Tools|

 The Enterprise Edition also provides users with mobile access, email integration, sales forecasting, notification of upgrades as they become available, and access to 24-hour basic functional and debugging support by email or live chat, Monday through Friday.
-The Enterprise plan then is best for teams that want to only pay for the modules they want to use, need mobile access, or want access to technical support.
+The Enterprise plan is therefore best for teams that want to only pay for the modules they want to use, need mobile access, or want access to technical support.

 What Odoo Is Missing